matthewrees/dotfiles/README.md

 # dotfiles
 Configuring all the things

+To use: `bash install.sh`
-Before running `bash install.sh`, ensure that pre-existing files and folders managed by this repo are removed.
+NOTE: Before running `bash install.sh`, ensure that pre-existing files and folders managed by this repo are removed.

+To initialise git submodules: `git submodule update --init`